ciromattia/kcc/README.md

 When using a reMarkable profile (Rmk1, Rmk2, RmkPP), the format automatically defaults to PDF for optimal compatibility with your device's native PDF reader.

-The absolute highest quality source files are print quality DRM-free PDFs from Kodansha/[Humble Bundle](https://humblebundleinc.sjv.io/xL6Zv1)/Fanatical, which can be directly converted by KCC.
+The absolute highest quality source files are print quality DRM-free PDFs from [Humble Bundle](https://humblebundleinc.sjv.io/xL6Zv1)/Fanatical, which can be directly converted by KCC.

 Its main feature is various optional image processing steps to look good on eink screens,